-Now that summer is in full swing, you may find yourself spending more time outdoors and planning family vacations.
+Now that summer has officially started, you may find yourself spending more time outdoors and planning family vacations.
 Many of these activities can be enjoyed with your pets in tow, but there are precautions that should be taken.
-Here are some tips on how you can safely participate in summer activities with your pets:
+Here are some tips on how you can safely participate in summer activities with your pets.

 Never leave a pet in a car on a hot day.
 On an 85-degree day, the temperature inside your car can reach 102 degrees in 10 minutes.
 According to veterinarians, a pet can only withstand a higher body temperature for a very short time before suffering irreparable brain damage or even death.
 Cracking windows on a hot day isn’t enough to keep your pet cool.
 Instead of leaving your pet in the car, leave him at home.

 Be safe at the beach.
-Dogs can not only get overheated in hot cars, but also on steamy summer days.
+Not only can dogs get overheated in hot cars, but also on steamy summer days.
 Make sure your pet stays cool outside by always providing shade and cool water.
 The ASPCA says you should be especially careful with dogs that have short, pushed-in faces (e.g., bulldogs, pugs, and Boston terriers), puppies, and elderly pets.
 Experts warn that you should be cautious of pets with light-colored noses, ears, or fur as they are especially vulnerable to sunburn and skin cancer.
 Talk to your veterinarian about choosing a sunscreen.